‘Til Debt Do Us Part? Consolidation Loans for Married People

 Should married couples consolidate debt?

 It depends.
 Is it joint debt, or is one spouse responsible?
 Do you live in a community property state?
-If so, consolidation is probably your best option.
+If so, consolidation is your best option.
 Does one spouse have a significantly better credit score than the other?
-If so, a joint application can boost your chances of approval.
+If so, a joint application can boost your chances of loan approval.

-Planning for the worst
+Plan for the worst

 No one wants to plan for the worst-case scenario, but if you divorce or separate and your spouse stops making payments, you will be expected to repay the debt.
 Discuss debt specifics before the wedding.
 If necessary, set up a prenup.